fossabot/hydrusrv/README.md

 #### Upgrading from 1.x to 2.x

-Upgrading from `1.x` to `2.x` can be done via `git pull && yarn install` and requires only a few setting changes and considerations.
+Upgrading from `1.x` to `2.x` can be done via `git pull && yarn` and requires only a few setting changes and considerations.

 The main difference between `2.x` and `1.x` is that `2.x` uses a temporary copy of the hydrus server data in its own application database instead of directly